spring-projects/spring-ai/vector-stores/spring-ai-pgvector-store/README.md

 2. Access to PostgresSQL instance with following configurations

-	The [setup local Postgres/PGVector](#appendix_a) appendix shows how to setup a DB locally with a Docker container.
+	The [setup local Postgres/PGVector](#appendix_a) appendix shows how to set up a DB locally with a Docker container.

 	On startup the `PgVectorStore` will attempt to install the required database extensions and create the required `vector_store` table with index.
 	Optionally, you can do this manually like so: